-Solar panels have no moving parts, there is little to no upkeep, although keeping them clean is crucial.
-Our rain does a great job, but sometimes it will need help from our hoses.
-We provide monitoring of the system so we can see the daily production and track savings, as well as identify any issues.
+Solar panels have no moving parts so there is little to no upkeep, although keeping them clean is crucial.
+Our rain does a great job, but sometimes it will need help from hoses.
+It would be sensible to install a solar monitoring system as well so you can see the daily production and track savings, as well as identify any issues.

 For more information, please call Cutler Bay Solar Solutions at 305.280.0638, or visit cbsolar.miami.
 Photos by Julia Rose Photo / @juliarosephotog